raab-lab/rnaseq/README.md

 Airtable
 ---------

 This pipeline interfaces with the Raab Lab airtable.
+We use [pyairtable](https://pyairtable.readthedocs.io/en/latest/) to interact with the Airtable API.
+Install it with:

+    module load python/3.8.8
+    pip install --user pyairtable
-To set up airtable, go to your account page and copy your personal API key (you made need to generate it first).

-Now go to Longleaf and create a file called `.secrets` in your home directory:
+Next, go to your account page and copy your personal API key (you made need to generate it first).
+Then go to Longleaf and create a file called `.secrets` in your home directory:

     vim ~/.secrets

 Add this line to the file:

-    export AIRTABLE_API_KEY=YOUR_API_KEY
+    export AIRTABLE_API_KEY=<YOUR_API_KEY>

 Save the file and then run: